Fraud Examination Curriculum

 Otterbein University’s MBA Program offers a concentration in the high demand and rapidly growing area of Fraud Examination.
 With a seemingly never ending increase in the amount of fraud being committed nationally, the demand within the business environment for managers trained in fraud recognition and preventative techniques is also on the rise.

 This specially designed series of courses fulfills the elective credit requirements for the MBA program.
-Students should have an understanding of financial accounting, either through experience or university coursework prior to beginning the Fraud Examination courses.
+Candidates must have completed College Algebra (MATH 0900) and Financial Accounting (ACCT 2000) prior to beginning the Fraud Examination courses.

 Fraud Examination Concentration Requirements